Over 500 international students trapped in Ukrainian town – as it happened | world news

 No casualties have been reported so far.

-A update posted on the official State Emergency Services Telegram account reads:
+One to update posted on the official State Emergency Services Telegram account reads:

 At 06:20, the fire in the training building of the Zaporizhzhya nuclear power plant in Energodar was extinguished.
 There are no victims. »

-house rental company Airbnb Inc is suspend all operations in Russia and Belarus, according to general manager Brian Chesky.
+house rental company Airbnb Inc is suspend all operations Russia and Belarus, according to general manager Brian Chesky.

 The mayor of Enerhodar, a town about 150 km southeast of the Zaporizhzhia nuclear power plant, said the fights at the factory have ceasedaccording to the Ukrainian BBC, citing a local broadcaster.